Table of Contents

-- The first part of the neural tube to close is the middle part – it occurs on the 22nd day.
+- The middle part is the first part of the neural tube to close, on the 22nd day.

-- The second part to close is the rostral part, i.e., the rostral neuropore – it occurs on the 25th day.
+- The rostral part, i.e., the rostral neuropore is the second part to close, on the 25th day.

-- The last part to close is the caudal neuropore – its closure occurs on the 27th day.
+- The caudal neuropore is the last part to close, on the 27th day.